Age requirements, restricted callings and visa requirements

 - has completed a qualification or statement of attainment relevant to the calling; or

-- is employed by the employer as an apprentice or trainee in the calling under the registered training contract.
+- is employed by the employer as an apprentice or trainee in the calling under a registered training contract.

 list of the apprenticeships and traineeships declared as restricted callings can be found on the QTIS website.